jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 When we primarily identified with race, gender, or genetics, it allowed those with control over an important technology, from princes to supervisors, to become gatekeepers and stop mankind's evolution.
 Our false biological identities gave antagonists the falsehoods they needed to spin-up ideological stories about their supposed racial, gender, education, or noble superiority.

 Humanity would fight back by overcoming one of these fictions, only to see another version pop up.
 Like a hydra, racism, sexism, and elitism are told by antagonists who'd rather not run the race of technological evolution.
+If resources corrupt, guaranteed resources corrupt absolutely.
 By chasing ideological shadows, we'd let antagonists keep telling their ideological stories.

 We were born free, but everywhere, our technological evolution was chained.